splunk/observability-workshop/content/en/scenarios/5-understand-impact/1-build-application.md

 * Deploy a load generator to send traffic to the services

 ## Initial Steps
-To begin the exercise you will need a **Splunk Observablity Cloud** environment that you can send data to.
-For this environment you'll need:

-* The realm (i.e. `us1`)
-* An access token

-The initial setup can be completed by executing the following steps on the command line of your EC2 instance, which runs Ubuntu 22.04:
+The initial setup can be completed by executing the following steps on the command line of your EC2 instance.

+You'll be asked to enter a name for your environment.
+Please use `tagging-workshop-yourname` (where `yourname` is replaced by your actual name).
 ```
 cd workshop/tagging